drBenway/pixi-vn-wiki/start/assets-management.md

 ## Initialize the asset matrix at project start

 Initialize the asset matrix at the start of the project, this will allow you to refer to the assets by a unique alias and not by a url.
-This will save you code and you will be able to change the url of an asset without having to worry about saving the old saves.
+This way you can use its alias (instead of url/path) and you can change the URL of a resource without having to worry about the compatibility of old saves.

 To do this, it is recommended to create an asynchronous function `defineAssets` that will be called at the start of the project.
 In this function you will use the function `Assets.add` which will allow you to add an asset to the matrix.
 The function `Assets.add` requires an object with the following properties: